 HVAC companies might wonder how to establish trust on their website.
 It starts with site security.
 Having an SSL certificate with HTTPS encryption is the standard for modern websites.
 This prevents browsers from flagging your site as a potential threat for viruses, malware, or phishing.
 Aside from the technical component of trust, images of your actual employees and equipment can also help earn the trust of visitors.
 These are far superior visual elements than stock photos which do nothing to make the user feel more comfortable with your business.
 With this in mind, make sure you have original photos of your team that can be published on your webpages.

 Decreasing Bounce Rates on Your HVAC Company Website

-In the previous example we illustrated how enhancing user experience can lead to more conversions.
+Enhancing user experience can lead to more conversions.
 The same is true for the reduction of bounce rates.
-Using the same funnel concept, companies can measure the precise point at which users are “bouncing”.
-This can refer to clicking the back button, closing the window, changing the web address, and even clicking on an external link.
-Google Analytics provides great information about the points of your website causing the highest bounce rates.
+Using Google Analytics, companies can measure the precise point at which users are “bouncing” from their page.
+Bounces take place when someone exits the site immediately by hitting the back button, closing the window or changing the web address.
+Analytics provides great information about the points of your website prompting users to exit.

 A high bounce rate doesn’t always mean the worst for your HVAC company as long as you’re getting conversions.
 If your website has a clear call to action it could be that visitors are calling the number immediately.
 While Google Analytics might show that they bounced from your website, it still lead to a sale on your end.
 For this reason, HVAC websites can’t be compared to e-commerce pages for example, since the goals of each site are different.